lidofinance/terra-docs/docs/contracts/hub.md

 ### `WithdrawUnbonded`

 Withdraws unbonded Luna.
-Requires an unbonding entry to have been made prior to the unbonding period.
+Requires an unbonding entry to have been made before the unbonding period.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]